Menu

 Zero tolerance to zero hours?

-Labour’s plan to Make Work Pay was set out before the election and reiterated in the King’s speech.
-One consistent element has been the focus on zero hours contracts and banning of exploitative work arrangements, in favour of more balanced flexibility – that works, both for employers and staff.
+The focus on zero hours contracts and banning of exploitative work arrangements, in favour of more balanced flexibility – that works, both for employers and staff, has been a consistent element of the government’s plans since before the election.

 The use of zero hours contracts in the UK has been growing and we now have over 1 million people on this type of employment contract as their main job.
 Although this only affects a small proportion of workers overall, some sectors are heavily reliant upon these contractual arrangements – including food and hospitality, health and social care and transport.
 Certain groups are also disproportionately affected – figures from the Work Foundation suggest that women, young workers (including those aged 16-24 who are not students), and black workers are all more likely than others to be employed on this basis.